huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_kafka_instance.md

 * `enterprise_project_id` - (Optional, String) Specifies the enterprise project ID of the Kafka instance.

+* `ssl_enable` - (Optional, Bool, ForceNew) Specifies whether the Kafka SASL_SSL is enabled.
+  Changing this creates a new resource.

 * `tags` - (Optional, Map) The key/value pairs to associate with the DMS Kafka instance.

 * `cross_vpc_accesses` - (Optional, List) Specifies the cross-VPC access information.